CEO Ian Varley discusses how to build your business credit score in this episode of #TheMoneyFactor.

 And, if you haven’t already, go run a Dun & Bradstreet report on yourself, or Equifax or Experian, all the credit agencies that are out there.
 You can get that information, review it, and look and see if there are any negative things on there that you need to work on.
 Another thing I would recommend is some major suppliers that you have, you may want to use them as credit reference people for new vendors when you want to establish a credit account.
 They will ask those people about your payment habits, how quickly you pay, whether there are any issues, what the maximum credit is.
 Those are people that you want to keep as good partners and good referral sources for your business

 .
-So, even if you don’t have much of a credit footprint now, be thinking about it, be building it with your main suppliers.
+So, even if you don’t have much of a credit footprint now, be thinking about it, be building your business credit score with your main suppliers.

 - Pay on time